The 5-Day Follow-Up Framework That Cuts Churn by 40%

 Customer psychology follows a predictable pattern after a service interaction.
 In the first 72 hours, your customer is still warm.
 The experience is fresh.
 If you reach out during this window, you're reinforcing a positive memory and creating a personal connection.
 After 72 hours, the window starts closing fast:

-- Days 4–7: Intent drops to 30–40%—still recoverable with the right message
+- Days 4–7: Interest is cooling but still recoverable with the right message

 The 5-day framework targets days 1 through 7 with surgical precision, hitting customers exactly when they're most likely to convert.
 Every day of silence costs you compounding retention points.